simmykaur/Data-Science-Projects/README.md

    tools to successfully manipulate and analyze our data.

 2) Description of Impact of Demographic Characteristics of a Country on COVID Vaccine Distribution and Manufacturer Prevalence Project:
+   This group data science projected was completed for PSTAT 100 under the supervision of Professor Trevor Ruiz at UCSB.
+We utilized advanced Python libraries to
+   understand how a country’s demographic statistics impact the total number of vaccinations per hundred people.
+We utilized Python to perform Principal Component
+   Analysis, Regression Analysis, various visual explorations to discern relationships among various country’s socioeconomic factors and vaccination rates